 Let’s begin with the happy path.
 For this scenario, we will illustrate a TDSP submitting an ‘Un-retire ESIID’ issue type to ERCOT.

-{TDSP view} The TDSP selects ‘Un-Retire ESIID’ from the Submit Tree and enters all required information.
-The TDSP then selects OK to submit the issue.
+{TDSP view} The TDSP selects ‘Un-Retire ESIID’ from the Submit Tree and enters all required information. {Comment should say “Please unretire ESIID as it was inadvertently retired by transaction 814200DEL00044HJ04”} The TDSP then selects OK to submit the issue.
 The issue transitions to ERCOT in a state of New.

 {ERCOT view} ERCOT selects Begin Working and the issue transitions to a state of In Progress.
 In this state, ERCOT has the option to select Complete, Unexecutable, or Intervention by ERCOT.
 Intervention by ERCOT is used only by ERCOT in rare situations to close the issue regardless of who is the Responsible MP.
 For this scenario, ERCOT is in agreement with the request to un-retire the ESIID on the issue and selects Complete.
 Comments are not required on this transition but it is strongly recommended the user select Add Comments to include any relevant information.
 Once the Complete transition has been executed, the issue moves to a state of Pending Complete with the TDSP as the Responsible MP.